A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution

-for some neighborhood $\mathcal{N}(\overline{y},\overline{u})$ of $(\overline{y},\overline{u})$; the pair is called \emph{global optimum} of problem \eqref{prob:OptAllg} if equation \eqref{eq:lokOptimality} is satisfied for all $(y,u)\in \cY_{ad} \times \cU_{ad}$.
 We will be investigating the well-posedness of such optimal control problems in a space-time variational setting.
-This requires to consider the well-posedness of the state equation $e(y,u)=0$, namely the question if a unique state can be assigned to each admissible control.
+This requires first to study the well-posedness of the \emph{state equation} $e(y,u)=0$, namely the question if a unique state can be assigned to each admissible control.
 If so, one defines the \emph{control-to-state operator}